 Finally, if you do not agree with the Appeals Council’s determination or they do not review your case, your next step would be to file a lawsuit in federal district court.

-Talk to a Statesboro Social Security Disability Lawyer for Free Today
+Talk to a Social Security Disability Attorney in Statesboro for Free Today